Factors to Consider Before Using a Soybean Seed Treatment

 Fungicide Seed Treatments

-Fungicide seed treatments can manage two different types of pathogens: seedborne fungal pathogens — such as the Phomopsis seed decay fungus — and soilborne pathogens that infect seedlings and roots — such as Pythium spp. and the sudden death syndrome (SDS) fungus.
+Fungicide seed treatments can provide protection against two different types of pathogens: seedborne fungal pathogens (e.g., the Phomopsis seed decay fungus) and soilborne pathogens that infect seedlings and roots (e.g., Pythophthora spp., the sudden death syndrome (SDS) fungus, etc.).
+If you are considering a fungicide seed treatment, then it’s important to know that they are more likely to provide a benefit when:

-Have a field that has a history of soybean seedling diseases and/or SDS
+Fields that have a history of soybean seedling diseases, SDS, and/or red crown rot

-Plant varieties that are susceptible to soilborne diseases such as Phytophthora root and stem rot and SDS
+Varieties that are susceptible to diseases such as Phytophthora root and stem rot and SDS are planted

 Figure 1.
 Fields with high levels of surface residue may benefit from a fungicide seed treatment.